sanmusunrise/AdaScaling/README.md

-# Nugget Proposal Networks for Chinese Event Detection
+# Adaptive Scaling for Sparse Detection in Information Extraction

 This is the source code for paper "Adaptive Scaling for Sparse Detection in Information Extraction" in ACL2018.